Too few leaders bother to audit their time. They’ll track just about every other metric in their business, but fail to do the same with their time.

 - How to increase your time spent on high-value activities.

-- Understand how to evaluate virtual assistant services to find the best fit for you.
+- Understand how to evaluate assistant services to find the best fit for you.

-To begin, let’s break your workload into two categories: done by you and done by others.
+Knowing what work you should delegate to a virtual assistant is tough.
+To begin, let’s break your workload into two categories: done by you and done by other employees.

 Work Done By You

-High-value activities generate business growth, promote positive culture, create innovation, and make similar contributions.
+High-value activities generate business growth, drive revenue, promote positive culture, create innovation, and make similar contributions.

 Often, these are the things that either got you promoted into your executive role—or allowed you to start and build a thriving business in the first place.